Museums in Kyiv: History museums

+Kyiv fortress is a 19th-century fortification complex.
+The buildings later being used as barracks, and for storage and incarceration facilities.
+The Kosyi Kaponir became a prison for the political inmates in the 1900s–1920s and was later turned into a Soviet museum, now a Ukrainian modern museum.
+A small fortress built in 1872 on Lysa Hora (Bald Mountain), and in 1906 became a place of executions for convicted political inmates.
+It is now a landscape reserve and part of the museum complex.

 The Museum of The History of Ukraine in World War II is a complex which commemorates the Eastern Front of World War II.

 Its collection consists of about 300,000 pieces, and it has been visited by over 24 million visitors.

 The National Museum-Preserve "Battle for Kyiv 1943" is dedicated to the Kyiv Strategic Offensive Operation of autumn 1943.
 The museum exposition narrates the events of the autumn of 1943, the Battle of the Dnieper and the Lyutezh Offensive Operation during the Battle of Kiev (1943).
 The Ukrainian National Chernobyl Museum in Podil is a striking display of the tragedy of the nuclear disaster.
 The symbolic representation of many old road signs of the deserted towns and cities are stated to give an eerie feeling, and there are a number of Surrealist pictures of the disaster.